uMatriks/uMatriks/README.md

     $ clickable build
     $ clickable click-build

 This will create a build folder and the click file will be there.

+### Clickable 16.04
+For development purposes, use this command to build and create a click file for 16.04

+    $ clickable --debug -k 16.04

 ## Installation
 There are different ways to install this app in a phone.